solaranamnesis/ottohahn/full-text-english.md

 #### All Life.

-The individual forms were brought to view in the preceding sections.
+The individual forms were brought to view in the previous sections.
 All of these forms are not buried upon death, but the one grows upon another and in truth they are buried alive by life.
 Here of course only our vision can provide conviction.
-For this purpose one should look in all the pictures at the individual forms with their surroundings!
+To this purpose one should look in all the pictures at the individual forms within their surroundings!

 What at first glance appears as a bright spot, upon closer examination shows on the average a sponge, a coral, or a crinoid part.
-Nowhere are, as Gümbel has quite rightly observed, there disassembled, rolled off forms and fragments - also there is binder between them.
-Only soft tissues are missing, everything else is preserved, just as it was as life in water.
+Nowhere are, as Gümbel has quite rightly observed, there disassembled, rolled off forms and fragments - also there is not a binder between them.
+Only soft tissues are missing, everything else is preserved, just as it was when the life was in water.
 The crinoid forms show this clearly.
-For these at at most curved on a side, winding, seldom broken; one sees also that there was only weak mechanical resistance against neighbouring heads.
-But everything together, grown apart, nothing laid down, nothing buried.
+For these are at most curved on a side, winding, and seldom broken; one sees also that there was only weak mechanical resistance against neighbouring heads.
+But everything together, grown apart - nothing laid down, nothing buried.
 There is also no mass available which could have consituted a grave.

-The fact - that there is nothing inorganic in the chondrite rocks and no places without life in it, I consider to be as important as the existence of the organisms themselves.
+The fact, that there is nothing inorganic in the chondrite rocks, and not a single place without life in it, I consider to be as important as the existence of the organisms themselves.
 First, this fact casts full light on the emergence of the planets.
 If one adds to this, that the rock, which includes these formations, consists of minerals, belonging to the purported primary mountains [Urgestein], yes "volcanism" associated with the mountains: then our geology must take a different path in the explanation of the facts.
 My belief is by no means that the sponges, corals, and crinoids are from the minerals we have here, which constitute forms today.
 The original organisms must have been composed differently, they must have endured a transformation.

 It is so much, I think, beyond all doubt, that what is nowadays hornblende, augite, and olivine are what filled the referred-to forms, formerly these minerals must have been in a different condition, namely a liquid water one, a water solution.